TejaswiPodilaGitUser/analyzing_personal_expenses/README.md

 ```bash
 python scripts/populate_expenses_with_blanks.py
 ```
-## **Exploratory Data Analysis (EDA) Overview**
+## Exploratory Data Analysis (EDA) Overview

 The Exploratory Data Analysis (EDA) for this project focuses on understanding the structure and patterns within the personal expenses dataset.
 The following steps were performed:

-1. **Data Cleaning**:
+### 1. Data Cleaning

+The data cleaning process ensures the dataset is accurate and ready for analysis.
+It involves handling missing values, standardizing date formats, and ensuring consistency in numerical data.
+Key steps include:

-   - Missing values were identified and handled by filling with the mode for categorical data and the mean for numerical data.
+1. **Handling Missing Values**: Missing values in categorical and numerical data are filled with the mode and mean, respectively, while critical missing data is dropped.
-   - Rows with critical missing data were dropped to ensure data quality.
-   - Inconsistent or missing identifiers were filled by merging with reference data for categories and subcategories.

-2. **Descriptive Statistics**:
+2. **Date Formatting**: Dates are standardized into a consistent format for easier analysis.
+3. **Validating Amounts**: Non-numeric values in the `amount_paid` column are handled and converted to valid numeric values.

+These steps improve the quality and consistency of the dataset, making it suitable for meaningful insights and visualizations.

+### 2. Descriptive Statistics

-   - Basic statistics were calculated for numerical fields, including mean, median, and standard deviation, to understand the distribution and variability.
+- **Numerical Data**: Basic statistics (mean, median, standard deviation) were calculated to understand the distribution and variability of the data.
-   - Categorical data were summarized to identify the most frequent categories and subcategories.
+- **Categorical Data**: Frequency analysis was conducted to identify the most common categories and subcategories.

-3. **Data Visualization**:
+### 3. Data Visualization

-   - **Expense Trends**: Monthly and yearly expenses were visualized using bar charts and pie charts to reveal spending patterns.
+- **Expense Trends**: Monthly and yearly expenses were visualized using **pie**, **bar**, **line**, **scatter**, and **donut** plots to reveal spending patterns.
-   - **Category Breakdown**: Visualizations were created to explore the distribution of expenses across various categories and subcategories.
+- **Category Breakdown**: A **horizontal bar chart** was created to explore the distribution of expenses across various categories.
-   - **Trends Over Time**: Line charts were used to identify spending trends over time, helping to uncover patterns and potential seasonal fluctuations.

-4. **Insights Generation**:
-   - Key insights were derived, such as identifying the highest and lowest spending categories, seasonal trends, and areas with potential for cost-saving.

-5. **Data Export**:
-   - The cleaned and processed dataset was exported to CSV files for further analysis or reporting.

-The EDA process has provided valuable insights into the personal expense patterns, helping to inform decision-making and improve budget management.
+- **Payment Mode Breakdown**: A **bar chart** visualizes payment mode distribution to analyze transaction types.

+### 4. Insights Generation

+Key insights were derived from the data, including:
+- **Highest and Lowest Spending Categories**: The top categories with the highest and lowest expenditures.
+- **Max and Min Payment Methods**: The most and least frequently used payment methods.

+### 5. Data Export (Removed)

+The data export option was removed in this version to streamline the user experience.

-### 📊 Features
+## Features

-User Selection: Select different users to analyze their expenses.
+- **User Selection**: Users can select different individuals to analyze their personal expenses.
-Visualization Options: Choose between monthly and yearly visualizations.
+- **Visualization Options**: Choose between **monthly** and **yearly** visualizations of expenses.
-Detailed View: Drill down into specific categories and subcategories.
+- **Detailed Category Breakdown**: Drill down into specific categories and subcategories to gain deeper insights.
-Export Data: Export the analyzed data for further use.
+- **Subcategory Expenses for Category**: Based on the selected category, all subcategories will be displayed with their total expenses.
+- **Payment Mode Insights**: View insights into the most frequently used payment methods, such as **Online**, **Cash**, **Credit Card**, etc.

 ## 🚀 Run the Application
 Start the Streamlit application:
 ```bash